OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 - TM and LM – large integer.
 (And curiously they hold the same value.
 Worth to see what happens modifying one of them)
 - S – alphanumeric

-Even when no delimiters are used, having enough samples can help.
-As an example, let's look at the following series:
+Even when no delimiters are used, having enough samples can help understand the structure.

-`0123456789abcdef`

 #### Brute Force Attacks